-- Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level.
+- Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinders and calipers, and change the brake fluid.

-- Every two years replace the internal components of the brake master cylinders and calipers, and change the brake fluid. - Every two years replace the piston seals and O-ring of the brake equalizer. - Replace the brake hoses every four years and if cracked or damaged.
+• Replace the brake hoses every four years and if cracked or damaged.